-Musings, rantings, and dispatches from a rural homestead in hills of the Central Coast Wine Country of California.
+Musings, rantings, and dispatches from a rural homestead in the hills of the Willamette Valley, Oregon.
 Hot flashes included.

 Beautiful!
 So many colors in that first pic, with the grape leaves and clusters.What kind are the windbreak trees?
 Such a variety of colors in those as well.